 Yes, the toilets are open for museum visitors.
-They will be checked and cleaned regularly throughout the day.
+They are checked and cleaned regularly throughout the day.

 How will you enforce social distancing?

 The safety of our visitors, staff and volunteers is our top priority.
-We have made the decision to re-open with strict capacity limits and a new booking system to ensure we can enforce social distancing.
+We are continuing to operate with capacity limits to ensure we can enforce 1m+ social distancing.

 What if I become worried onsite by seeing others not adhering to the rules?

 We will have staff within the museum ensuring visitors are observing social distancing measures.
 If you have a concern please speak to them or to a staff member at the front desk.